adijunek/raspi-print-server/README.md

 wrap  it between <!-- and --> to comment it.

 ## Install LibreOffice
-In order for Raspi to be able to print MS Office documents (Doc, Excel, PowerPoint), we should install LibreOfiice
+CUPS does not natively support printing MS Office documents (Doc, Excel, PowerPoint), in order for our Print Server to be able to print MS Office Documents, we're going to install LibreOffice.

 ```
 sudo apt-get install libreoffice
 ```
+If you're using older raspi (or raspi zero) like me, the installation will complain about can not find java home.
+This is because java Server VM is only supported on ARMv7+ VFP, which we don't have in our old Raspberry Pi.
+But we can ignore that since we will only use LibreOffice headlessly to print MS Office documents.

+So, now we have everything set up, all we need is codes for Print Server Web Interface.
-And finally, clone this repo into `/var/www/html`.
+Clone this repo into `/var/www/html`.
 Edit PRINTER constant in `config.php'

+Now you can acces our Raspberry Print Server at `http://raspberry-ip`

+Good Luck!